curl/everything-curl/cmdline/passwords.md

 subsequently pass them on or use them to something else.

 The most basic curl authentication option is `-u / --user`.
-It accepts an argument that is the user name and password, colon separated.
+It accepts an argument that is the username and password, colon separated.
 Like when `alice` wants to request a page requiring HTTP authentication and her password is `12345`:

     $ curl -u alice:12345 http://example.com/